-May 23, 2019, 11:45 AM - 1:15 PM
+February 20, 2020, 11:45 AM - 1:15 PM

 In the Taoist tradition, a person's health depends on the harmony of body, mind, and spirit.
 The Taoist Tai Chi arts exercise the entire physiology, including the tendons, joints, connective tissue and the internal organs.
 Attendees should wear comfortable clothing that allows movement, including grip-less, flat-soled shoes, and should be prepared to sign a waiver.

 February 20, 2020, 7:00 PM - 8:30 PM @ Community Room

 In conjunction with the Black Heritage Foundation of Yellowstone County, BPL sponsors a series of programs on African-American history and culture.
 This program celebrates poetry in all forms.
 It's an open mic night, so bring a favorite poem to read - yours or someone else's - or choose one of the great poems provided!

 February 21, 2020, 6:30 PM - 8:30 PM

 We're celebrating Indy's many adventures with a special Geek Out event!
 Join us for games, crafts, green screen, and snacks while you enjoy one of our favorite heroes on the BPL Community Room screen.

 February 22, 2020, 11:00 AM - 1:00 PM @ Community Room